Food for Life

-- Take part in workshops covering numerous topics, including food preservation, cooking methods, dietary choices & nutrition, native forest foods & medicines, wood stove & cast iron cooking, butchering, and fermented foods including kefir, kombucha, mead, sauerkraut, sourdough, cheese, and more.
+Attendees took part in workshops covering numerous topics, including food preservation, cooking methods, dietary choices & nutrition, native forest foods & medicines, wood stove & cast iron cooking, butchering, and fermented foods including kefir, kombucha, mead, sauerkraut, sourdough, cheese, and more.

-- Explore the political, social, and ecological implications of food and agriculture.
+We explored the political, social, and ecological implications of food and agriculture.

 For our 20th year celebration, we welcomed back Sandor Katz as our keynote speaker and instructor.
-He is the award-winning author of such titles as “The Art of Fermentation” and “Wild Fermentation,” books which comprehensively and thoughtfully cover numerous forms of food preservation.
+He is the award-winning author of such titles as “The Art of Fermentation” and “Wild Fermentation,” books which comprehensively and thoughtfully covers numerous forms of food preservation.